misiektoja/instagram_monitor/docs/configuration.md

 - **On the [Web Dashboard](view-modes.md#web-dashboard)**, pick the browser, click **Import** and select a profile if prompted.
 The dashboard imports only from the profiles it detected, so it cannot be pointed at another file on your computer.
 Use `--cookie-file PATH` on the command line when you deliberately want a database from somewhere else.
 - **Advanced:** point `--cookie-file` at a specific cookie database (Firefox `cookies.sqlite` or a Chromium `Cookies` file).
 This overrides `--browser-profile`.

 For Chromium-based browsers, the tool finds the cookie database inside the selected profile.
 It supports both `<profile>/Cookies` and `<profile>/Network/Cookies` layouts.
+On Linux it looks for the distribution install first, then Snap and Flatpak builds of Chromium and Brave.

+Chromium-based browsers encrypt their cookies with a key held in your keychain or keyring.
+If you deny that prompt or the keyring is locked, the import says so instead of blaming a missing login.

 Chromium-based import does not work inside Docker because the container cannot use the host password service needed to decrypt the cookies.
 Use Firefox as shown under [Container Operation](usage.md#container-operation).
 You can also perform a Chromium import with a local PyPI or manual installation.